 Here’s our Clemens card:

-I would start the process by going to PSA’s website to get an idea of what the actual grading population looks like.
-Here’s a snapshot of how many Clemens rookies were graded by PSA:
+I would start the process by going to PSA’s website to get an idea of the grading population.

 So the really simple equation that you need to remember is this